 Fit aftermarket alloy wheels to a C4 or C4P / C4GP and not have bad vibration as 65mph??

-There have been Lot's of forum posts on the Internet saying that you need a tyre supplier/vendor who has a 'center-less' balancing machine to get things working properly on a C4
+There have been lots of forum posts on the Internet saying that you need a tyre supplier/vendor who has a 'centre-less' balancing machine to get things working properly on a C4

 Standard rim width on C4 Alloys is 17" X 6.5J and the maximum tyre width you can use on those is 215 X (C4owner had 215 X 45 X R17 fitted on his car.)